-How to get a mortgage in France in 2021
+How to get a mortgage in France

 Thinking of buying the home of your dreams but wondering how to get a mortgage?
 Here’s everything you need to know about getting a mortgage in France in 2021.

 The factors banks consider when you apply for a mortgage

 Before we start talking numbers, keep in mind that your chances of getting a mortgage depend on several criteria.
 Banks look closely at the following areas: